rajeshelurii/Angular-Interview-Questions/README.md

 The Angular Compatibility Compiler (ngcc) converts Angular libraries compiled with the View Engine to Ivy-compatible format.
 It ensures compatibility with the Ivy rendering engine.

 114. ### :warning: What is NgZone?
-`NgZone` is an Angular service that helps manage change detection and application state by allowing you to control when Angular runs change detection and handles asynchronous operations.
+`NgZone` is a service in Angular that helps manage and optimize how your application detects changes and handles asynchronous tasks (like HTTP requests or timers).

 115. ### What is NoopZone?
 `NoopZone` is a placeholder implementation of `NgZone` that disables Angular’s change detection.
 It can be used for performance testing or to avoid Angular’s automatic change detection.